Challenge your creativity and innovation in this thrilling hackathon, where your idea could become the next big breakthrough in technology!

 AI Usage Guidelines

-Participants may use ChatGPT or similar tools to assist with code writing, but the use of any external pre-built models (LLMs, LMMs etc..) via API keys (e.g., OpenAI, GPT) is prohibited.
+Participants may use ChatGPT or similar tools to assist with code writing, but the use of any external pre-built models (LLMs, LMMs etc..) via API keys (e.g., OpenAI, GPT) is allowed.
+However, the uncreative and unoriginal use of these tools is discouraged.
 You may build your own models using open-source code during the hackathon.
-Violations will result in disqualification.

 Round guidelines